FenixEdu/bennu/README.md

 ##Issue Tracking

+Issue Tracking for the FenixEdu Academic project is done in the

-Issue Tracking for the Bennu Framework should be done using [GitHub Issues](https://github.com/FenixEdu/bennu/issues)
+Issue Tracking for the Bennu Framework should be done in the [FenixEdu JIRA](https://jira.fenixedu.org/browse/BNN).

 ## Contribute